 Awards, Accreditations & Memberships

-Canadian Feed The Children was awarded the 2012 Voluntary Sector Reporting Award of Excellence for Financial Reporting Transparency in the category of International Organizations Headquartered in Ontario.
+Canadian Feed The Children was awarded the 2012 and 2013 Voluntary Sector Reporting Award of Excellence for Transparency in Financial Reporting in the category of International Organizations Headquartered in Ontario, in recognition of best-in-class financial, impact and governance communications practices.

 Accredited: Imagine Canada Standards Program